Sound of Charlotte Blog

 "I knew the moment that I saw it that it was a special violin," says Lupanu.
 "It was in mint condition and was part of a lady's estate -- she had been a professional violinist and it hadn't been played in over 30 years."
 He bought the violin from John Montgomery Violins in Raleigh.

 Prior to his purchase of the Silvestre, Calin says he performed on a loaner instrument.
 And, he says, he still has his violin from Romania, where he's originally from, which he plays at outdoor venues.

 But he saves the Silvestre for the mainstage.
 Hear Calin play on his beloved instrument when we feature him, May 17-19, 2019, as a soloist on Ravel's Tzigane.

 Whether, like us, it's a 20-year holiday tradition for you, or you're attending for the first time with your family, Magic of Christmas is sure to be full of memorable fun!
 Make it even better with these need-to-know tips to help enhance your experience.

-This year, we're shaking things up a bit and offering all 10 performances at Knight Theater - that's the newer theater on the Levine Center for the Arts campus at 430 S. Tryon St.
+This year, we're shaking things up a bit and holding performances at Knight Theater - that's the theater on the Levine Center for the Arts campus at 430 S. Tryon St.

 Each day leading up to the first of 10 performances of Magic of Christmas, we'll spotlight one of the many magical elements of this year's program.
 Check back each day for the next installment!